scify/Dianoia-Marketplace/README.md

 php artisan storage:link
 ```

-to link the `/public/storage` folder with the `/storage/app/public` directory
+in order to link the `/public/storage` folder with the `/storage/app/public` directory

 ## SEO - Generate Sitemap